 The diagnosis is often difficult, and it is estimated to that there are up to 400,000 cases of pulmonary embolus that are not diagnosed in the United States each year.

-In those patients where the diagnosis is made, the mortality rate is less than 20% when considering all patients.
+In those patients where the diagnosis is made, the death (mortality) rate is less than 20% when considering all patients.
 Usually, however, the mortality risk is much less in most patients.
 The higher incidence of death occurs in patients that are older, have other underlying illnesses, or have a delay in diagnosis.
 Racial differences may also exist, but probably are due more to access to quality care than a specific genetic difference.

 Can pulmonary embolism be prevented?

 Minimizing the risk of deep vein thrombosis minimizes the risk of pulmonary embolism.
 The embolism cannot occur without the initial DVT.

 - In the hospital setting, the staff works hard to minimize the potential for clot formation in immobilized patients.
 Compression stockings are routinely used.
 Surgery patients are out of bed walking (ambulatory) earlier and low dose heparin or enoxaparin is being used for deep vein thrombosis prophylaxis (measures taken to prevent deep vein thrombosis).